-The Vulcan is also touted to offer more design flexibility, which Lennar says will be used to produce architecturally thoughtful, energy-efficient, resilient, and sustainable ranch-style homes for the 755-acre development.
+The Vulcan is also touted as offering more design flexibility than traditional construction methods.
+Lennar says 3D-printing will be used to produce architecturally thoughtful, energy-efficient, resilient, and sustainable ranch-style homes for the 755-acre development.

 The homes in Wolf Ranch by Hillwood Communities, a Dallas-based real estate company chaired by data systems scion Ross Perot Jr., will be co-designed by BIG-wig Danish architectural firm Bjarke Ingels Group.

 Developers say it's the first 3D-printed, master-planned community in the world (as well as the largest, which would make sense).

 Wolf Ranch will offer single-family homes ranging from 1,574 to 2,112 square feet, with three to four bedrooms and two to three baths.
 They'll be powered by rooftop solar panels and will feature Ring doorbells, wifi-connected deadbolts, smart thermostats, and a security package.
 Community amenities will include pools, recreational trails, and parks.
 Prices will start in the mid-$400,000s.

 Austin-based Icon was founded in 2017 and completed the nation’s first permitted 3D-printed home in 2018.
 Since then, its proprietary printing robotics, software, and materials have been used in a variety of projects, including collaboration on a high-design home with Central Texas architecture firm Lake Flato, outer-space prototypes, and tiny homes for Community First, a development for formerly unhoused Austin residents.